webdiscus/ansis/README.md

 ## CLI

-Defaults, the output in terminal console is colored, and output in a file is uncolored.
+Defaults, the output in terminal console is colored and output in a file is uncolored.

 ### Environment variables
 _example.js_